equinor/ert/ert3_examples/spe1/README.md

 configured by the user, but dictated by the algorithm.
 There are also some differences in the `experiment.yml`, but those are hopefully self-explaining.

+#### Clean already ran experiments
+An experiment can only be run once.
+If you wish re-run your experiment, the results must be deleted first.
+To do this, execute `ert3 clean <experiment_name>`.
+To see the status of all the experiments in the workspace, run `ert3 status`.

+#### Visualize experiments
+After experiments have been evaluated.
+The records labled as output in the ensemble-config can be visualized through the visualization solution, `webviz-ert`.
+To launch the visualization tool run `ert vis`.

 ### Some additional notes
 ERT3 is highly experimental software in the sense that we aim at moving fast.
-Natural features that is lacking is among others:
+Natural features that are lacking, are among others:
  - inspect records and experiments in the cli,
- - delete records and experiment runs,
+ - delete workspace records,
  - monitor ongoing experiments,
- - visualize experiment results,
  - fetch experiment results via an API and
  - cross configuration file validation (each file is validated in isolation, but not towards each other).

-The first two points are currently resolved by deleting the `.ert` folder in the workspace and starting over.
+The second point are currently resolved by deleting the `.ert` folder in the workspace and starting over.
 Monitoring is currently via extensive output in the terminal.
 Results can fetched via the export command.